zencart/documentation/content/user/ezpages/using_ezpages.md

 <!-- please keep this at the end -->
-### I have another EZ Page question!
+### I have another EZ-Page question!
-For more complex product / attribute questions, please post to the [main support forum](https://www.zen-cart.com/forum.php).
+For more complex EZ-Page questions, please post to the [main support forum](https://www.zen-cart.com/forum.php).
 Please include which version of Zen Cart, and a link to your site URL.